Rohith-180503/ONLINE-E-LEARN-WEBSITE/README.md

 # Online Learning Website – Full Project Explanation

----

 ## 1. Overview of the Project

-This project is an **Online Learning Platform built using React**.
+This project is an Online Learning Platform built using React.
 Users can view courses, enroll in them, and see the enrolled courses in a cart panel.
-It demonstrates modern React concepts such as `useState`, component-based architecture, props, and conditional rendering.
-The UI is built with CSS Flexbox and Grid for responsive layout and includes hover effects and animations.
+It demonstrates modern React concepts such as useState, component-based architecture, props, and conditional rendering.
+The UI is built with CSS Flexbox and Grid for responsive layout and has hover effects and animations.

 ### Main Features